ibm-messaging/connectivity-pack-kafka-connectors/README.md

           The path must be mounted correctly within the container to ensure the connector has access to the required certificates.
 By default, the `CONNECTIVITYPACK_CERTS_PATH` is set to `/mnt/connectivitypack/certificates`.
 You must update this value to match the location where your certificates are mounted.

-        - **`CONNECTIVITYPACK_SERVICE_URL`**: The URL of the Connectivity Pack that the Kafka connector uses to connect.
-For example:

-          ```yaml
-          CONNECTIVITYPACK_SERVICE_URL: <connectivity-service-url>
-          ```

-          You can set this URL by using a `configMapKeyRef` that points to the ConfigMap of the Connectivity Pack or directly set it to the correct endpoint.
-Ensure that the URL is accessible from the Kafka Connect container.

 1. Apply the configured `KafkaConnect` custom resource by using the `kubectl apply` command to start the Kafka Connect runtime.